 - Soak 10 large Medjool dates in hot water for 30 minutes or room temperature water overnight.

 - Remove the pits.
-Blend the dates with 1 tbsp of water in a food processor.
+Blend the dates in a food processor.

 - Set aside and make the brownie batter.